JRC1995/INTER-INTRA-attentions/README.md

 The main difference is in the encoder and decoder units.
 This model is inspired from the idea of [recurrent residual attention](https://arxiv.org/abs/1709.03714).

 The RRA model adds a weighted summation of K previous hidden states with the standard recurrent function.
-However, unlike the standard attention where the attention weights are computed from the context by a scoring function, here (in the RRA model), the weights are randomly initialized.
+However, unlike the standard attention where the attention weights are computed from the context by a scoring function, in the RRA model, the weights are randomly initialized.

 So, I implemented the same standard layer-wise attention mechanism function to calculate the attention weights for previous hidden states.
 This can be said to be <b>intra-layer attention</b>.